playframework/playframework/documentation/manual/working/commonGuide/configuration/ws/WsSSL.md

 JDK 1.8 contains an implementation of JSSE which is [significantly more advanced](https://docs.oracle.com/javase/8/docs/technotes/guides/security/enhancements-8.html) than previous versions, and should be used if security is a priority.

+> **NOTE**: It is highly recommended (if not required) to use WS SSL with the unlimited strength java cryptography extension.
+You can download the policy files from Oracle's website at [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files 8 Download](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).

 ## Table of Contents

 - [[Quick Start to WS SSL|WSQuickStart]]